tpwres/teczki-polskiego-wrestlingu/content/a/grand-timeline.md

 * Borkowski and Supron end their relation with DDW, and start [Total Blast Wrestling](@/o/tbw.md), holding two well-received shows with talent from major European organizations at the time, in [Radom](@/e/tbw/2010-02-27-tbw-1.md) and [Zawiercie](@/e/tbw/2010-06-05-tbw-2.md).
 * However, the events weren't financially successful, and the organization folded after the second show.
 * A group of teenage friends starts emulating their wrestling heroes after school in Warsaw.
-They call themselves [Polski Poszkolny Wrestling](@/o/ppw.md).
+They call themselves _Polski Podwórkowy Wrestling_.

 #### 2011

 * WWE comes to Poland for the first time ever: [Smackdown House Show](@/e/wwe/2011-11-11-wwe-smackdown-house-show.md) is held in Gdańsk.
 * [PXW](@/o/pxw.md), a backyard in Głuchołazy in Lower Silesia, starts holding events on a makeshift ring.
-Among their ranks is one high-flying, risk-taking [Terry Shadow](@/w/shadow.md).
+Among their ranks is one high-flying, risk-taking Terry Shadow.
 * DDW holds their [fifth major event](@/e/ddw/2011-01-15-ddw-5-dzien-sadu.md) near Wrocław.
-* [Mine City Wrestling](@/o/mcw.md) is created, but kept under wraps for now.
+* A backyard group in Silesia forms, calls itself [Mine City Wrestling](@/o/mcw.md).

 #### 2012